HarrisonAllen/MyelTracer/README.md

 ### Setup

 1. Download (or clone) this repository
-2. Set up a Python 3.6 environment
+2. Set up a Python 3.9 environment

     I personally use [Miniconda](https://docs.conda.io/en/latest/miniconda.html)
     1. Create the environment by typing `conda create --name MyelTracer python=3.6`
     2. Activate the environment by typing `conda activate MyelTracer`
 3. `cd` to the repository on your computer in the terminal
 4. Type `pip install -r requirements.txt`

+    * Note: using Python 3.9 requires the pro version of FBS.
+If you do not wish to purchase the pro version, you can install the depedencies using `requirements-python-3_6.txt` in a Python 3.6 environment

 ### Editing the software